itsabhishekolkha/Unscene/README.md

 ## Known Issues:
 1. Accessibility permissions may need a reset if shortcuts don’t work at first—remove Unscene from System Settings->Privacy & Security-> Accessibility then quit the app and reopen give Accessibility permission when the popup appears.
 After this quit the app again and reopen, You are good to go!!
-2. After buying the License Key go to channels select any channels in order for the app to change wallpapers from the server, set timer is set for 1 hr for trial users so change it according to you.

 ### 🖥️ Menu Bar
 *Your wallpaper control hub*